karthik-maddukuri/churn-model/README.md

     - Addressed multicollinearity by dropping highly correlated features using a cutoff VIF  (Variacne Inflation Factor) of 10
 * Built different models, and settled on AdaBoost model by plotting ROC Curves.
 ![ROC CURVE](reports/ROC_CURVE.png)
-* Tried various hyper-parameter values, but ended up using the defualt parameters except for learning rate.
+* Tried various hyper-parameter values, but ended up using the default parameters except for the learning rate.